 \section{Threshold Details}

 In \cref{tab:thresholds-benchmarks} we detail the detection and similarity thresholds used by our method for the existing benchmarks.
-These thresholds are determined according to the training set for the existing benchmarks, and the validation set for the 42Street dataset.
-Moreover, for the \textbf{\textit{42Street}} dataset, we used the evaluation data to extract the following thresholds: \begin{itemize} \item \textit{Detection Threshold}: for the gallery enrichment process we used a threshold of 0.8 and during inference we used 0.7.
+These thresholds were defined based on the training data of each benchmark.
+Moreover, for the \textbf{\textit{42Street}} dataset, we used the evaluation data to extract the following thresholds: \begin{itemize} \item \textit{Detection Threshold}: For the gallery enrichment process we used a threshold of 0.8 and during inference, we used 0.7.
 The reason we use a higher threshold for the gallery enrichment process is that we are interested in creating a highly accurate gallery.
-On the other hand, during inference we want to use more images with faces, and we are more tolerate for mistakes. \item \textit{Similarity Threshold}: during the gallery enrichment process we use a threshold of 0.4 for the cosine similarity between an unlabeled sample and the labeled gallery.
-That is, if the maximal cosine similarity between the feature vector of the unlabeled sample and the labeled gallery is below this threshold, this sample will not be added to the enriched gallery. \item \textit{Rank Difference}: in addition to detecting only clearly visible faces with a high similarity to the labeled gallery, we want to use only samples for which the face model was confident about their identity.
+On the other hand, during inference, we want to use more images with faces, and we are more tolerant of mistakes. \item \textit{Similarity Threshold}: During the gallery enrichment process we use a threshold of 0.4 for the cosine similarity between an unlabeled sample and the labeled gallery.
+That is, if the maximal cosine similarity between the feature vector of the unlabeled sample and the labeled gallery is below this threshold, this sample will not be added to the enriched gallery. \item \textit{Rank Difference}: In addition to detecting only clearly visible faces with high similarity to the labeled gallery, we want to use only samples for which the face model was confident about their identity.
 We measure this confidence as the difference between the similarity score of the top-1 and top-2 predictions of the model.
-In the \textbf{\textit{42Street}} dataset, if the difference is below 0.1, we do not add the sample to the enriched gallery. \end{itemize} Under the open-set setting, to label people which are not in the people-of-interest set as ``Unknown", we set another threshold.
+In the \textbf{\textit{42Street}} dataset, if the difference is below 0.1, we do not add the sample to the enriched gallery. \end{itemize} Under the open-set setting, to label people who are not in the people-of-interest set as ``Unknown", we set another threshold.
 This threshold asserts that a person will be labeled as ``Unknown" if the similarity to all people-of-interest is below 0.3.
-Meaning that whilst having high detection confidence, the model is not confident of the identity.
+This means that whilst having high detection confidence, the model is not confident of the identity.